paulg78/osb/readme-OSB.md

 fill in school automatically as user's school added days: list, create, edit only show students owned by the user
+Allow student to be added only if there is space left in a slot

 RESTFUL ROUTES